jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 `rcl_logging_external_initialize`
 - This first locks a mutex
-  - It is strange that this implementation uses a mutex at this level, whereas the others don´t.
+  - It is strange that this implementation uses a mutex at this level, whereas the others don't.
   - In any case, in the context of rclcpp logging, initialization calls are serialized anyway by the rclcpp mutexes, so an extra mutex is not necessary.

 </br>